 AccessPatrol’s USB Data Loss Prevention Alerts, Reports, and Dashboards

-AccessPatrol’s email alerts, reports, and dashboards provide your organization with the USB monitoring tools it needs to protect data against insider threats.
+AccessPatrol’s email alerts, reports, and dashboards make it the best USB blocker software to provide your organization with the USB ports monitoring tools it needs to protect data against insider threats.

 USB Activity Alerts

 Send AccessPatrol’s USB activity reports straight to your security team’s inbox when alerts are triggered

 Customize thresholds to send email alerts based on suspicious USB connection history, file operations, or specific file types

 Combine with AccessPatrol’s other USB control features to enforce your information security policies and improve your USB data loss prevention capabilities

 Protect sensitive data against theft by alerting security personnel when users copy data to USB drives and other USB devices.

 Configure file operations alerts based on file extensions (.exe, .zip, .msi, .xslx, .cad, etc) or file names to get alerted when these copied files are detected.

 You can configure file operations alerts to trigger when: